HanadaLee/openresty/README.md

 # Components

 ## Components of official OpenResty bundle

-For the official OpenResty features and bundled components, see [openresty.org](https://openresty.org/).
+For details on OpenResty's bundled components and features, refer to [openresty.org](https://openresty.org/).

 [Back to TOC](#table-of-contents)

 ## Components of this OpenResty bundle

-Listed below are all components currently bundled additionally with OpenResty.

-These components are bundled by Hanada, some of which are developed and maintained by Hanada.
+The following components are additionally bundled with OpenResty, some of which are developed and maintained by Hanada.

 * [ngx_backtrace_module](https://github.com/alibaba/tengine/tree/master/modules/ngx_backtrace_module)
 * [ngx_lua_events_module](https://github.com/Kong/lua-resty-events)